 The Seaview on the Arabian Sea stretches from Karachi to Ormara.
 A staple for family picnics and dates, this is the right place to start a tour of the city.
-Returning from their offices, many prefer to sit and unwind at the beachfront and watch the sunset.
 Get a camel ride and try some instant snacks from nearby vendors - Karachi is known for its spicy, flavourful fast-food.
-Rent a private hut and start people-watching from afar or mix in with the crowd, Pakistani people are a friendly lot.
+Rent a private hut and start people-watching from afar or mix in with the crowd.

 Some distance from downtown Karachi, the Hawke's Bay is yet another promising beach attraction.
 Again, you will find the cultural aspects given to natural tourist attractions (folk dances, horse and camel rides etc.) blended in with general activities like water sports and jet skis.

 The nesting grounds of green sea turtles; the beach attracts zoologists and marine life enthusiasts in addition to regular tourists.
 Best enjoyed during low-tides, the beach forms a long strip of sand seemingly going on and on.
 Soak plenty of sunlight as your kids go treasure hunting for crabs and seashells.

 The Tomb of Quaid: